-For eco-focused travelers, a stop at the Beer Fine Foundation Centre near the head of the beach is both educational and interesting.
+For eco-focused travellers, a stop at the Beer Fine Foundation Centre near the head of the beach is both educational and interesting.
 The small wooden hut houses mini-exhibits that detail the aquatic life in the area and outline the steps locals have taken to protect the environment.

-Contributed by Tracy from Let’s Travel UK.
+Recommended by Tracy from Let’s Travel UK.

 If you want guaranteed surf, the broad sandy beach in Croyde will deliver.
 Backed by sand dunes and flanked by cliffs, it’s a scenic spot too.

 Croyde has a couple of laid-back pubs, where locals and visitors rub along together nicely.
-Otherwise on the eatery and retail front there are surf and ice cream shops and a couple of interesting markets – one by the beach and one in the village centre.
+Otherwise, on the eatery and retail front, there are surf and ice cream shops and a couple of interesting markets – one by the beach and one in the village centre.

-Nearby Braunton has more surf stores, cafes, a fish and chip shop and the Museum of British Surfing.
+Nearby Braunton has more surf stores, cafes, a fish and chip shop, and the Museum of British Surfing.
 Between Croyde and Braunton is Saunton Sands and Braunton Burrows, providing breathtaking views as you travel along the elevated, twisting coast road.

 Ruda Holiday Park has panoramic views over the ocean and is really close to the beach – just cross the road and you’re there.
 If you love the coastal lifestyle, then Croyde is simply the best village in England.

-Contributed by Suzanne from The Travel Bunny.
+Recommended by Suzanne from The Travel Bunny.

 Clovelly village in north Devon is prettier than you could possibly imagine.
-The tiny fishing village is perched on a ridiculously steep cliff which leads down to a 14th-century harbour and quayside.
+The tiny fishing village is perched on a ridiculously steep cliff that leads down to a 14th-century harbour and quayside.

 Quaint fishermen’s cottages line the lane, their gardens overflowing with flowers and pretty planting.
 Children will love to stop and visit the donkeys at the top of the hill and in summer they can enjoy a donkey ride.

 Pay a visit to the Fisherman’s House, one of two small museums in the village.
 The cottage is laid out to show how a family would have lived in the village in the 1930s.

 When you’ve meandered to the bottom of the hill you’ll arrive at the ancient harbour.
 The Red Lion sits on the quayside and will serve you up a well-earned drink and lunch.
 If you’re looking for accommodation, they also have rooms.

 Of course, for every downward stroll, there’s an uphill return journey and Clovelly is sure to test your legs.
-If you can’t make it back to the top under your own steam, then you can pay £10 for a lift back up to the top.
+If you can’t make it back to the top under your own steam, then you can pay a small fee for a lift back up to the top.

-Text contributed by Kat from Wandering Bird.
+Recommended by Kat from Wandering Bird.

 If you’re looking for a pretty English village, look no further than Boscastle, Cornwall.
 This beautiful village has several reasons why you should visit – some more macabre than others!

 On the surface, it’s a typical Cornish village – cute stone houses around a picturesque harbour full of local fishing boats.
-There is also a world-famous pottery shop and lots of delicious local ice-cream!
+There is also a world-famous pottery shop and lots of delicious local ice cream!

 However, the village is also home to one of the most famous witchcraft museums in the world.
 Yep, this tiny village has an entire building filled with myth, magic and gore.

+⛵️ 39.
 Cadgwith Cove, Cornwall

-Contributed by Heather from Conversant Traveller.
+Recommended by Heather from Conversant Traveller.

-Hidden away on the south-east coast of the Lizard Peninsula, the tiny fishing village of Cadgwith Cove is one of the best places to visit in Cornwall.
+Hidden away on the southeast coast of the Lizard Peninsula, the tiny fishing village of Cadgwith Cove is one of the best places to visit in Cornwall.

 It’s one of the few settlements where most of the community is still involved in the fishing industry.
 You’ll see that the boats lined up on the small shingle beach are in use almost daily.

-Once you’ve scrambled around the coastline, had a chat to the fishermen and admired the blooming cottage gardens… head to The Old Cellars café for the freshest, most delicious crab soup you’ll ever taste!
+Once you’ve scrambled around the coastline, had a chat with the fishermen, and admired the blooming cottage gardens… head to The Old Cellars café for the freshest, most delicious crab soup you’ll ever taste!

 If you want to stay here there are several quaint holiday cottages to choose from.
 Just be aware that you have to park your car outside the village and walk down after unloading.
 Being car-free is one of the reasons why the cove is so peaceful.

+🏰 40.
 Marazion and St Michael’s Mount, Cornwall

-Contributed by Sophie from We Dream of Travel.
+Recommended by Sophie from We Dream of Travel.

 During low tide, it is possible to walk from Marazion to St Michael’s Mount.
 When the tide is higher the island can be reached by small boats.

 The island has a rich history dating to the Bronze Ages and is a fascinating place to visit.
 The castle and gardens are open to the public.
-There is also a small harbour, shops and restaurant on the island.
+There is also a small harbour, shops and a restaurant on the island.

 However, the village of Marazion is worth exploring as well.
 It is a popular place for beach holidays and watersports, with several beautiful sandy beaches nearby.
-Marazion is also considered to be one of the oldest villages in Britain, dating back to the Roman times.
+Marazion is also considered to be one of the oldest villages in Britain, dating back to Roman times.

 There are various walks to take in the area, with the Perranuthnoe Circular route being one of the most popular.
 For a short, easy walk, head up Back Lane for a spectacular view over the village across to St Michael’s Mount.

+🐚 41.
 Sennen Cove, Cornwall

-Contributed by Suzanne from Meandering Wild.
+Recommended by Suzanne from Meandering Wild.

 Sennen Cove is a pretty fishing village located just north of Land’s End.
 It was first established as a Trust Port in 1907 and now has a fleet of small fishing boats.
 It is the most south-westerly village in England with nothing else other than the Scilly Isles before America.

 However, even in the summer months, it can have large waves breaking over the harbour wall.
 Adjacent to the harbour is the lifeboat station which is integral to the safety of the fishermen as well as visiting boats.
 It has a small viewing gallery so you can see the boat close up.

 If you are feeling energetic then paths lead from behind the village to Land’s End.
 This is just 20 minutes walk away along the South West Coast Path.
-Alternatively the surf school on the beach will get you started catching the waves.
+Alternatively, the surf school on the beach will get you started catching the waves.

-Map of the Prettiest English Villages
+🗺 Map of the Prettiest English Villages